Before you start

 To choose between the current folder and the project root, click More actions or press Alt+Enter.

-PyCharm lets you view errors detected by Flow in the dedicated Flow tool window, which becomes available after you add at least one .flowconfig file to your project.
-To open the tool window, select from the main menu.
+PyCharm lets you view errors detected by Flow in the Problems tool window.
+To open the tool window, select from the main menu or click the widget in the right corner of the editor.

 The Errors pane shows a list of all the discrepancies detected in the file which is opened in the active editor tab.
 At the top the full path to the file is displayed.

-The Project Errors pane shows a list of all the discrepancies detected in all the files in the current project after you run Flow against the entire project by clicking on the toolbar.
+The Project Errors pane shows a list of all the discrepancies detected in all the files in the current project.
 The error messages are grouped by files in which they were detected.